mirthe/kirby_bookblock/README.md

 ## Usage

-Open Library doesn't require a key, so you're good to go.
+Google Books doesn't appear to require a key, so you're good to go.

 ## Example